geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

 version of `WIFI_CONFIG_AP` message.
 In order to accomodate both AP and STA-related functionality within the confinements of the same standard (MAVLink 1.0), a few alternations to the protocol were made.

-A rule-of-thumb-ish description of the protocol implementation:

-- Passwords are always hashed w/ MD5
-- On success, the UAV returns the same message it has been sent (w/ account for MD5 hashing);

 ### Connect to an external access point (STA mode)